confox/ByeBye/README.md

 2. **Install SSH Server**: If not already installed, install and configure an SSH server on the remote machine.

-3. **Determine IP Address**: Determine the IP address of the remote machine.
+3. **Determine IP Address**: Obtain the IP address of the remote machine.

-4. **SSH Connection**: From your local machine, open a terminal or command prompt and use the `ssh` command to connect to the remote machine and execute the script remotely:
+4. **SSH Connection**: From your local machine's terminal or command prompt, initiate an SSH connection:

     ```bash
     ssh username@remote_host 'python /path/to/your/script.py'
     ```

-    Replace `username` with your username on the remote machine, `remote_host` with the hostname or IP address of the remote machine, and `/path/to/your/script.py` with the path to your Python script on the remote machine.
+    Replace `username` with your remote machine's username, `remote_host` with its hostname or IP address, and `/path/to/your/script.py` with the path to your Python script.

 ## Contributing

 Contributions are welcome!
-If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.
+Feel free to submit bug reports, feature requests, or pull requests.

 ## License